Skip to content

 IT departments have always been expected to do more with less — including tracking, protecting, updating, and performing other critical endpoint lifecycle management workflows, such as onboarding, provisioning, de-provisioning, and patching — quickly across tens to hundreds of thousands of devices (and this amount keeps growing).

-While these expectations haven’t changed, what has changed in recent years is the increasingly dispersed workforce, the growing army of AI-powered cyber attackers, and an explosion of managed and unmanaged endpoints and application services, all ready to disrupt and test the abilities of conventional endpoint management solutions like UEM.
+While these expectations haven’t changed, what has changed in recent years is the increasingly dispersed workforce, growing army of AI-powered cyber attackers, and an explosion of managed and unmanaged endpoints and application services, all ready to disrupt and test the abilities of conventional endpoint management solutions like UEM.

 As the demand for better endpoint security and management grows, traditional UEM solutions must evolve again.